rl-institut/spice_ev/doc/source/code.rst

 Simulate
 ========
 Reads in simulation input arguments, sets up scenario and runs the simulation.
 Functions as a wrapper for the simulation.
+For an example config file see `/examples/simulate.cfg`.

 .. currentmodule:: simulate
 .. autosummary::